JeffreyCA/spleeter-web/README.md

 For more information on how to do this on Azure, see [this](https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services).

+### Tracks don't play on Safari.

+I recommended using Chrome or Firefox.
+Safari is not well-supported at the moment.
+If you imported a track through YouTube, chances are that it downloaded the audio track as WebM, which Safari cannot play.

 ### When playing a track I cannot perform seeks.
 The server that is hosting your media files has to support [**byte-range requests**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) in order for you to be able to perform seeks.

 If you are running Spleeter Web locally and storing your media files locally as well, this is expected behaviour as the development Django webserver does not support byte-range requests.
 You can try to configure it to use nginx + gunicorn instead.

 If you are using Azure Blob storage, you need to increase the API version to `2011-01-18` or newer, as the default API version does not support it.
 See [this](https://stackoverflow.com/questions/17408927/do-http-range-headers-work-with-azure-blob-storage-shared-access-signatures)  StackOverflow post for more details.
-Or just run [this](https://gist.github.com/JeffreyCA/d5c544df36a0f61737f8a435f897de5e) simple C# program.
+Or you can check out [this](https://gist.github.com/JeffreyCA/d5c544df36a0f61737f8a435f897de5e) simple C# program.

 ### Why is Redis needed?
 The main advantage of using Redis with Celery is so that the user can revoke/terminate in-progress tasks.
 This is only possible with Redis or amqp brokers.